 CHOKE! *Ahem* There is no way I could pay that much.
 Ever.

 The ONLY solution for us is for me to have my own laser unit so I can give them treatments no matter where we are at or what time of day it is.

 I’m a busy dog Mom, and Chester and Gretel are wiggly during treatments, so being able to deliver a treatment in the shortest amount of time possible is ideal.

-My Pet Laser by Multi Radiance Medical
+My Pet Laser of Choice: My Pet Laser by Multi Radiance Medical

 Disclaimer: I was given a discount on the My Pet Laser rental and purchase in exchange for sharing my experience with you guys.

 Ultimately, I decided on the My Pet Laser.

 My Pet Laser: